Muhammed-Fuhad/expresstoday/src/blog/how-to-make-your-assembly-more-impressive.md

 </div>
 </br>

-Select Each Student/Members For Your Assembly To Conduct Programs.</br> By Changing Each Students/Members For Assembly Will Reduce The Boredom Of Audience.</br>
+Select Each Student/Members For Your Assembly To Conduct Programs.</br> By Changing Each Students/Members For Assembly, It Will Reduce The Boredom Of Audience.</br>

  <div id='id-conclusion'>
 5. Conclusion
 </div>
 </br>

-Conclusion Is The Last Process Of The Assembly.
+Conclusion Is The Last Part Of The Assembly.
 So Keep It Short And Calm To Say.</br>

 You Can Conclude Your Assembly Like This :- </br>